Travelling and paying with your Debit Card or OV-pas

 NS card readers and the Translink central administration system only Process pseudonymised Technical data.

-Points of contact for queries about travelling with a Debit Card or OV-pas, or requests with regard to exercising your rights
+Helpdesk for queries about travelling with a Debit Card or requests with regard to exercising your rights

-If you have any questions about the Processing of your Personal Data in connection with travel using a Debit Card or OV-pas, please get in touch with the NS and Translink points of contact.
+If you have any questions about the Processing of your Personal Data in connection with travel using a Card, please get in touch with the NS and Translink points of contact.

-In principle, NS and Translink can only answer specific questions if they have access to your Debit Card or OV-pas details.
-If you have created an account in the OVpay App, linked your Debit Card or OV-pas to this account, and provided your data, Translink can also use this data to help you.
-Before you can view your trip history with a Debit Card, you must provide the Payment Reference Number and the corresponding amount, and for an OV-pas, the card number and verification code.
+In principle, NS and Translink can only answer specific questions if they have access to your Card details.
+If you have created an account in the OVpay App, linked your Card to this account, and provided your data, Translink can also use this data to help you.
+Before you can view your trip history with a Card, you must provide the Payment Reference Number and the corresponding amount.

-For general questions about travelling with a Debit Card or OV-pas, please contact OVpay customer service via telephone number 0900-1433 (standard call charges apply) or the OVpay contact form.
+For general questions about travelling with a Card, please contact OVpay customer service on 0900-1433 (standard call charges apply) or use the OVpay contact form.

 For specific questions about NS services, please contact NS Customer Service through one of the specified contact channels, preferably chat, so that you can include any screenshots and be assisted more easily.